 Endangered By Turkish Offensive, U.S. Troops Prepare To Evacuate From Syria

-The United States says it will pull out the 1,000 troops it has in northern Syria, as those troops are suddenly endangered by Turkey's incursion against Kurdish-led forces.
+The United States says it will pull out hundreds of its troops from northern Syria, as they are endangered by Turkey's incursion against Kurdish-led forces.
 The move is a sudden change in policy by the Trump administration.

 "We're preparing, waiting for the order," a U.S. official close to the troops on the ground told NPR in an email.
 The situation is "getting untenable.
 Hundreds of ISIS getting free and we're stuck between two fighting forces."

-Turkey's sudden military offensive has put U.S. troops in significant danger.
+Turkey's rapid military offensive has put U.S. troops in significant danger.
 U.S. forces now have limited ability to move across northeast Syria without coming into contact with proxy fighters, many of whom are former members of ISIS and Al Qaeda, the official said.
 Turkey has reportedly provided the militants with armored vehicles that allow them to move quickly.

-There are reports that gunfire has landed very close to the American forces in the region.
+There are reports that gunfire from Turkish-backed forces has landed very close to the American forces in the region.
 U.S. Secretary of Defense Mark Esper would not speculate on whether the gunfire was intentional or accidental.

 "We need to sort that out," Esper said in an interview that aired Sunday morning on CBS's Face The Nation.
 "We've given them the locations of our forces.
 But look, I've been to war.
 I know what war's like.
 There's a fog out there and things happen and we want to make sure we don't put our soldiers in a situation where they could be killed or injured. ...
 It would be irresponsible for me to keep them in that position."

-Esper confirmed that the U.S. is preparing to evacuate the remaining U.S. troops from northern Syria.
+Esper said that the U.S. is preparing to evacuate U.S. troops from northern Syria.
 "It'll be a deliberate withdrawal and we want to conduct it as safely and quickly as possible," he said.
 "We want to make sure we de-conflict a pullback of forces.
 We want to make sure we don't leave equipment behind.
 So I'm not prepared to put a timeline on it, but that's our general game plan."

+It is not exactly clear how many U.S. troops will be pulled out of Syria.

+A U.S. official told NPR that several hundred American troops would be extracted from border areas, and that their withdrawal is not as sudden as it appears.
+The official sought to clarify that it was not a withdrawal of 1,000 troops, as Esper suggested in the CBS interview.

+"We didn't just wake up today and see Secretary Esper say something and start ordering up cardboard boxes and duct tape.
+This has been preplanned for many months," the official said, adding that the movement has already begun and would take days.

+The U.S. currently has about 1,000 troops in Syria.
+Those based at sites including al-Tanf in northeast Syria will remain, according to the official.

-He said Turkey has more than 15,000 forces involved in its offensive against the Kurds, while the U.S. had fewer than 50 troops in the immediate area of attack.
+Esper said Turkey has more than 15,000 forces involved in its offensive against the Kurds, while the U.S. had fewer than 50 troops in the immediate area of attack.

 The Syrian Observatory for Human Rights, a monitoring group, says that 52 civilians have been killed since the Turkish offensive began on Wednesday.
 Esper said that it appears that Turkish proxy forces have committed war crimes.